 The use of bands of stone in the fabric of the Great Tower recalls a common construction technique used by the Romans.

 As well as churches and castles, a few grand domestic buildings of the 12th century survive, at least in part.

 One of the finest is the aisled hall of Oakham Castle, a stone-built structure, four bays long with three large stone columns on each side.

-This hall did not stand alone originally, and there is archaeological evidence of an adjacent chamber block.
+This hall did not stand alone originally, and archaeological evidence of an adjacent chamber block exists.
 There would have been other structures around the hall and the castle.

-Oakham Castle is one of the longest-running locations of criminal courts in England, with cases being heard there from the 13th century onwards.
+Oakham Castle is one of England’s longest-running locations of criminal courts, with cases being heard there from the 13th century onwards.

-Many surviving Norman buildings in England are protected as listed buildings or scheduled monuments in the case of ruins.
-You can find out more about them from the National Heritage List for England.
+Many surviving Norman buildings in England are protected as listed buildings or as scheduled monuments in the case of ruins.
+You can learn more about them from the National Heritage List for England.